Justin-Insight/mymindteam.com/content/test/adult/_index.md

       icon: /orange-block.svg
     - heading: Integrated
       body: >-
-        Get the combined expertise of our entire multidisciplinary team and never worry about relaying your background and test results from one provider to another.
+        Get the combined expertise of our entire team and never worry about relaying your background and test results from one provider to another.
       icon: /yellow-block.svg
 single_column_block:
   enabled: true